 Lose It! is free with a subscription for extra features.
 It's got a huge list of things it can do, so be sure to check out this app if you're looking for something new.
 It even has workout guides to get you started on getting in shape!

-It's also one of the prettiest apps on our list with a gorgeous implementation of Material Design.
-The app is, however, focused on making sure that you improve yourself over time by building better habits, not just looking pretty.
+It's also one of the prettiest apps on our list, with a gorgeous implementation of Material Design.
+However, the app focuses on improving yourself over time by building better habits, not just looking pretty.

 Pretty and functional

 LIfesum is another popular option for counting calories and tracking meals.
 It has support for multiple diets, meal plans, and macro counting.
 Plus, you can link it to Google Fit for a better, more holistic view of your health and nutrition.